 Psst!
-Easing functions applied between keyframes in Animatron can handle this principle very well, be sure to check them out!
+Easing functions applied between keyframes in Animatron can handle this principle very well, be sure to check them out in our Knowledge Base!

 Arcs increase the realism of the subject's action, as almost all lifelike objects tend to follow curved paths rather than straight lines.

 Supporting the main action with secondary one adds more dimension to the character animation and gives a scene more life.
 The principle of staging is very important in applying the actions correctly.
 Make sure secondary action emphasizes the main action, rather than take attention away from it.

 Referring to the number of drawings or frames for a given action, correct timing is critical for establishing a character's mood, emotion, and reaction.
 Simply put, use more frames to create slower action and less frames for faster one.

 The classical definition of exaggeration, employed by Disney, was to remain true to reality, just presenting it in a wilder, more extreme form.
 As a perfect imitation of reality can look static and dull in cartoons, exaggeration is especially useful and livening for animation.

 Solid drawing considers an object following the rules of perspective in three-dimensional space.
 For an animator this means understanding the basics of academic drawing, anatomy, weight, balance, light, and shadow, etc. To benefit from it consider taking art classes and sketching from life even if most of your work is computer-assisted.